survivejs/site/drafts/dll-interview.md

 ![so much time](https://i.redd.it/pdvejjrcz1zy.jpg)

-*d-l-l* makes your webpack build faster, in just a few lines, without having to waste time with the tedious manual configuration steps required to use the [DLLPlugin][DLLPlugin].
+*d-l-l* makes your webpack build faster in just a few lines, without having to waste time on the tedious manual configuration steps required to use the [DLLPlugin](https://webpack.js.org/plugins/dll-plugin).

 It lets you _pre-build_ the parts of your code that _don't change often_, so when you change the parts that do, it's exponentially faster.
 It adds some helpful utilities for finding and adding dependencies & files that do not often change.